danivijay/gucs-wiki/slack/How to add images to slack.md

-# How to add Images to the Slack Channel
+# How to add images to slack
 Uploading images directly is a no-no!
 Here are the steps to upload images properly to the slack channels
 ## on Web
 1. Click your name on **Direct Messages** section of sidebar.